mabolivar/cheat-sheets/project-management/Problem definition.md

 This note states a framework to define a Data/Decision Science project.
-The goal is to achive alignment between indiviual contributors and stakeholders.
+The goal is to achieve alignment between individual contributors and stakeholders.

 ## Context